telerik/teststudio-docs/docs/automated-tests/recording/overview.md

 To stop the current recording session __close the automated browser or WPF/desktop application__ - this is how all processes and communication channels between the app and Test Studio gets dismissed.

-## Attach the Recorder to a Running Application (Applicable for IE and WPF Only)
+## Attach the Recorder to a Running Application

-The specifics of the recording process allow to __attach a recorder and trigger a recording session to an already running IE browser or WPF application__.
+The specifics of the recording process allow to __attach a recorder and trigger a recording session to an already running WPF application__.
 To start such recording session you need to use the dropdown under the __Record__ button - in the list you can see all compatible processes, to which Test Studio recorder can be attached.
 Select one and wait for the __Compact Recorder__ to attach to the application.

 <table id=no-table>
 	<tr>
-		<td>![Attach to running browser][8] <br><br>**Web Test - Internet Explorer only**</td>
 		<td>![Attach to running WPF instance][7] <br><br>**WPF Test - connect to running WPF application instance**</td>
 	</tr>
 <table>